-Earl Davison thought up Rainbow Valley in 1965, buying and clearing an abandoned apple orchard and filling in a swamp, turning it into ponds.
+Earl dreamed up Rainbow Valley in 1965, buying and clearing an abandoned apple orchard and filling in a swamp, turning it into ponds.
 “We borrowed $7,500.00,” he said.
 “It seemed like an awful lot of money at the time.”
 When they opened in 1969 admission was 50 cents.
 Children under 5 got in free.
 Ten years later, he bought his partners out and expanded the park.
 Most of the attractions were designed and fabricated by him and his crew.

 Conor Murphy saw the patrol car pull off the road onto the shoulder and tramped down the slope to it.
 Some people called the RCMP Scarlet Guardians.
 Most people in Conor’s neck of the woods called them Gravel Road Cops, after the GRC on their car doors, the French acronym for Royal Canadian Mounted Police.
 Conor didn’t call them anything.
 He had been on the force once and didn’t mess with what they might or might not be.